Establishing a beginning dry farming curriculum and accelerator program

 Description:

-This online curriculum about dry farming will be divided into 3 modules:
+This online curriculum about dry farming is divided into 3 modules:

 1. Introduction to Dry Farming: Overview of the basic definition, concepts, strategies and practices of dry farming.